 There are some details and exceptions in the law that are too complex to discuss here.
 Plus, there are some different rules for motor vehicle services.
 Unless you recognize that you are in compliance with the basic rules, you should consult legal counsel.

-Are you confident you're in compliance with all applicable laws and rules affecting your business?
-Contact Counterpart CFO for a free, no obligation legal review.
+Are you confident you’re in compliance with all applicable laws and rules affecting your business?
+Contact Counterpart CFO for a free, no obligation compliance review.